Christoph33one/viks-bakery/README.md

 ![](assets/CSS%20validation%20test%20pass.png)

-### Automated Testing
+### Automated testing

 I have used the Coverage library throughout testing to keep track of how much Python code was covered by the tests.
-From running the coverage report my website has of my code tested.
 The remaining code is covered by manual testing.

 ### Automated tests

-I have tested all three of the projects apps and have covered a total of 83%.
+I have tested all three of the project's apps and have covered a total of 83%.
 For the rest of my tesing I will manually test all functions.

 ![](assets/full%20site%20tests%20coverage.png)